jphfilm/rpi-film-capture/README.md

 Design:
 * Film transport is via a repurposed projector (8mm, Super8, or 16mm), driven by a stepper motor.
-* Raspberry Pi acts as a headless server, controlling the camera, streaming captured images over a network, and controlling the camera.
+* Raspberry Pi acts as a headless server, controlling the camera, driving the motor, and streaming captured images over a network to a more powerful client.
 * Python 'client' program runs on a higher-power computer on the same network.
 It sends control commands to the Pi server, and performs processing on images as they are captured.

 Optimizations for Speed: